emile-dns/PyRFBI/README.md

 ## Installation and requirements

 You will neeed a Python environment with PyRaySum.
 You can follow the [PyRaySum documentation](https://paudetseis.github.io/PyRaysum/init.html#installation).
-PyRFBI also uses pandas and seaborn which has to be installed.
+PyRFBI also uses pandas, pytest and seaborn which has to be installed.
 I strongly recommend creating a custom conda environment where PyRaySum can be installed along with its dependencies.
 I define here a a minimal environment for running PyRFBI.

 ```
 conda create -n prs python=3.8 fortran-compiler obspy pandas seaborn pytest -c conda-forge